narengogi/tiny-scripts-and-stuff/README.md

 # tiny-scripts-and-stuff
-# Here are stuff I write for fun, maybe to automate or just have fun, or try things out
+# Here are stuff I write for fun, maybe to automate or to just have fun, or in the process of trying things out